Junkie-v2/anitrack/README.md

 An all-in-one anime tool for Linux users running the Fish shell.
 AniTrack combines automatic AniList progress tracking with flexible anime downloading, episode renaming, and seamless mpv integration.

-Built around three core ideas: watch your anime, let the tool handle the rest.

----

 ## What It Does

 **Automatic AniList Tracking**